 Currently, there is no public market for our units, Class A ordinary shares or warrants.
-We intend to apply to have our units listed on the New York Stock Exchange, or NYSE, under the symbol "CLBR U" on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on NYSE.
-We expect the Class A ordinary shares and warrants comprising the units to begin separate trading on the 52nd day following the date of this prospectus unless

-BTIG (the "Representative") inform us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
+Our units have been approved for listing on the New York Stock Exchange, or NYSE, under the symbol "CLBR U" on or promptly after the date of this prospectus.
+We expect the Class A ordinary shares and warrants comprising the units to begin separate trading on the 52nd day following the date of this prospectus unless BTIG (the "Representative") inform us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
 Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on NYSE under the symbols "CLBR," and "CLBR WS," respectively.